 No Urinating in public

-No Rude and Abusive Behaviour
+No Rude or Abusive Behaviour

 No Short cuts

 If you aren’t interested in sticking to the route and completing the challenge please do not enter.
-If you are seen to taking a short cut you will not be classified as a finisher.
+If you are seen to be taking a short cut you will not be classified as a finisher.

 We organise our events because we want to showcase the fantastic yet challenging riding the Peak District has to offer and we want them to be friendly, enjoyable rides for everybody involved.

 Please help us clamp down on anyone breaking the code of conduct by reporting any incidents of poor behaviour to any of the event marshals or officials.

 The BOB is held principally on small, steep, country lanes – whilst relatively traffic free, they are very narrow and in places can be covered in a small layer of mud and/or gravel, which will require caution from all riders to descend safely and courteously.
 All riders must be ready and able to stop at any point as there may be livestock, walkers, horse riders, cyclists or cars on the roads.
 We will ensure that adequate caution/care signs are placed to warn you but riders must take care when descending at all times.

 CARE signs are there for a reason – PLEASE ADHERE TO THEM